 Keeping a Place of Prostitution: Exercising control over a place use for prostitution, granting use of a place for prostitution, or permitting continued use of a place for prostitution once aware that’s how it’s being used.
 Also if done for child prostitution.
 Typically, this is a Class 2 Misdemeanor punished by 3-12 months in jail and a fine of $250-$1,000.
 However, if the place of prostitution is for prostituted children, it’s a Class 3 Felony.

 AIDS Testing: Persons convicted of prostitution or patronizing a prostitute will be ordered to be tested for HIV/AIDS.

 Sex Offender Registry: If convicted of any of the child prostitution laws, you’ll be required to register as a sex offender for life in Colorado.

 It’s NOT a defense to a child prostitution charge that a defendant didn’t know the child’s age or reasonably believed the child to be 18 years or older.

 Being a victim of human trafficking is an affirmative defense to prostitution.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Colorado Prostitution and Solicitation Laws

 Unlike many other crimes, prostitution carries a social stigma and may even require reporting as a sex offender.
 If you've been charged and are worried about what to do next, understand that you have the right to defend yourself against any charges and you don't have to do so alone.
 There are experienced criminal defense attorneys in your area ready to help.
-Speak with one today and receive a free preliminary review of your case.

 Contact a qualified attorney.